 If we were the betting type we’d wager that nearly every single one of your clients has an email account.

-Not all of them will be on Facebook, less on Instagram or Twitter.
+Not all of them will be on Facebook, fewer on Instagram or Twitter.
 But odds are they have an email address that they check regularly.
 In fact, there are more email users than Facebook and Twitter users combined.
 All that adds up to email being an excellent way for businesses to connect with their customers.
-We always encourage our clients to use email marketing for small business, to big brands!
+We always encourage our clients to use email marketing from small businesses to big brands!
 Learn why below.

 What is Email Marketing?

 Email marketing is the act of sending an email from your business to your clients (or prospects) with marketing in mind.
 If you’ve ever signed up for an email newsletter, you’re signed up for an email marketing campaign.
 Email marketing opens a direct line of communication between you and your customer.

 Every business can use email marketing campaigns.
 You probably get emails from the marketing team of big businesses on a daily basis.
 Email marketing often isn’t usually utilized as fully by smaller businesses that have more of a time and money crunch, but since email marketing is inexpensive to implement and can have a massive return on investment, even small businesses should make a plan to start marketing with email.